tmthyln/iris/README.md

 ### Pages

-Pages is free to build and host.
+Pages is free to build and host if you don't build too frequently (which should be the case in a production deployment).
-(The domain is not, but I already pay for that separately.)
+(The domain is not, but I already pay for that separately and is not a required component.)